History of Scotland: Second World War (1939–1945)

 As in World War I, Scapa Flow in Orkney served as an important Royal Navy base.
 Attacks on Scapa Flow and Rosyth gave RAF fighters their first successes downing bombers in the Firth of Forth and East Lothian.
 The shipyards and heavy engineering factories in Glasgow and Clydeside played a key part in the war effort, and suffered attacks from the Luftwaffe, enduring great destruction and loss of life.
 As transatlantic voyages involved negotiating north-west Britain, Scotland played a key part in the battle of the North Atlantic.
 Shetland's relative proximity to occupied Norway resulted in the Shetland Bus by which fishing boats helped Norwegians flee the Nazis, and expeditions across the North Sea to assist resistance.
 Significant individual contributions to the war effort by Scots included the invention of radar by Robert Watson-Watt, which was invaluable in the Battle of Britain, as was the leadership at RAF Fighter Command of Air Chief Marshal Hugh Dowding.

-In World War II, Prime Minister Winston Churchill appointed Labour politician Tom Johnston as Secretary of State for Scotland in February 1941; he controlled Scottish affairs until the war ended.
-He launched numerous initiatives to promote Scotland, attracting businesses and new jobs through his new Scottish Council of Industry.
-He set up 32 committees to deal with social and economic problems, ranging from juvenile delinquency to sheep farming.
-He regulated rents, and set up a prototype national health service, using new hospitals set up in the expectation of large numbers of casualties from German bombing.
-His most successful venture was setting up a system of hydro electricity using water power in the Highlands.
-A long-standing supporter of the Home Rule movement, Johnston persuaded Churchill of the need to counter the nationalist threat north of the border and created a Scottish Council of State and a Council of Industry as institutions to devolve some power away from Whitehall.
+Scotland's airfields provided "a complex network of training and operational needs", with each airfield said to have had an "essential role" in war efforts.
+A number of squadrons located on the Ayrshire and Fife coasts were mainly used for anti-shipping patrols.
+Fighter squadrons on Scotland's east coat – Wick, Dyce, Peterhead, Montrose, Leuchars, Drem, East Fortune, Kinloss and Grangemouth – were Coastal Command bases, and used mainly to protect and defend the fleet of aircraft and equipment at both Rosyth Dockyard and Scapa Flow.
+East Fortune also served as a diversion airfield for Handley Page Halifax and Avro Lancaster bombers returning from bombing operations over Nazi Germany.
+A total of 94 military airfields were in operation across Scotland during World War II.

 In World War II, despite extensive bombing by the Luftwaffe, Scottish industry came out of the depression slump by a dramatic expansion of its industrial activity, absorbing unemployed men and many women as well.
 The shipyards were the centre of more activity, but many smaller industries produced the machinery needed by the British bombers, tanks and warships.
 Agriculture prospered, as did all sectors except for coal mining, which was operating mines near exhaustion.
 Real wages, adjusted for inflation, rose 25 per cent, and unemployment temporarily vanished.
 Increased income, and the more equal distribution of food, obtained through a tight rationing system, dramatically improved the health and nutrition; the average height of 13-year-olds in Glasgow increased by 2 in.